The lowdown (in their own words...)

 Who we are: Bristows LLP is a medium-sized firm that handles the kind of work normally associated with only the largest firms.
 Established over 175 years ago, we have a client list that includes leading businesses from a variety of innovative sectors including life science and TMT.

-What we do: Our core practice areas are intellectual property; information technology and data protection; corporate; commercial disputes; real estate; regulatory; EU and competition; media and marketing; employment and tax.
+What we do: Our core practice areas are intellectual property; information technology and data protection; corporate; commercial, technology and copyright disputes; real estate; regulatory; EU and competition; employment and tax.

 What we are looking for: We are extremely selective because we are looking for people who will be our future partners.
-As part of such a select and high-calibre intake, we will give you real responsibility earlier than you might expect.
+We don't just look for super-bright graduates - personality is important too.
+Team spirit and a passion for challenges and success are prized qualities.

-What you'll do:During the two years’ training, you will spend time in each of our main departments developing your skills and knowledge.
+What you'll do:During the two years' training, you will spend time in each of our main departments including a guaranteed seat in IP litigation.
 You will also work closely with our partners and associates.
-Part of your training may involve a secondment to one of a number of leading clients.
+Part of your training may involve a secondment to one of our leading clients.

-Perks: Life assurance; pension scheme; private medical insurance; permanent health insurance; travel insurance; eye care; health assessment; employee assistance programme; cycle-to-work scheme; childcare voucher scheme; season ticket loan; discounted gym membership; onsite cafe/deli.
+Perks: Life assurance; pension scheme; private medical insurance; permanent health insurance; travel insurance; eye care; health assessment; employee assistance programme; cycle-to-work scheme; season ticket loan; discounted gym membership; onsite cafe/deli.

 Sponsorship:GDL and LPC fees paid in full, plus a maintenance grant of £8,000 for each course.